Algebra and Geometry

 Geometric group theory seeks to study finitely generated groups by associating certain topological or metric spaces to them and translating algebraic questions into geometric ones (G. Elek).

-Combinatorics is a branch of mathematics which studies discrete, usually finite structures such as graphs, polytopes, tilings etc. It has innumerable connections to other fields: group theory, representation theory, ergodic theory, discrete and computational geometry, computer science and many others (G. Elek, B. Schulze).
+Combinatorics is a branch of mathematics which studies discrete, usually finite structures such as graphs, polytopes, tilings etc. It has innumerable connections to other fields: group theory, representation theory, ergodic theory, discrete and computational geometry, computer science and many others (G. Elek, T. Nixon, B. Schulze).